Bug #5501

 Inside supervisord.ini, need to check WHY, and maybe removing those from supervisord.ini would not read/set limits at all.

-Updated by Joseph Sible almost 6 years ago
+Updated by Joseph Sible about 6 years ago

 Removing those lines from supervisord.ini doesn't fix the problem.
 Looking at the source of supervisord reveals that it calls getrlimit unconditionally, and the only way to make it not do so would be to patch it (the patch you suggested does indeed let me start).
 I'm still concerned, though, because Nix's patch to glibc didn't restore any of the functionality that was removed upstream (it just patched out their version check), and I'm expecting this syscall to just be the tip of the iceberg.
 If more problems of this nature appear, and downgrading glibc isn't an option, then the only two practical ways to move forward would be to patch glibc ourself (or get Nix to do it), or drop support for CentOS 6.

-Updated by Marcin Kuzminski [CTO] almost 6 years ago
+Updated by Marcin Kuzminski [CTO] about 6 years ago

 This is tricky one. we need to discuss this within the team